 - 1. Welfare ceased to be an entitlement (as it was under AFDC and JOBS); instead, participation in TANF has a five-year limit.
-The five-year limit will affect the first clients in Washington in August, 2002. - 2.
+The five-year limit affected the first clients in Washington in August, 2002. - 2.
 The Economic Services Administration of DSHS works with three partner agencies to provide services to WorkFirst clients. - 3.
 Native American Tribes were granted an option in the federal law to operate their own TANF program, including cash grants and employment and training.
 The tribes apply to the federal government, and if certified, they receive federal funds.
 The state identifies and negotiates funding for each tribe.
-Currently nine Tribes have elected to operate their own programs. - 4.
-Federal assistance to some legal immigrants was barred or restricted.
-The State Family Assistance (SFA) and Food Assistance Program (FAP) were created by the Legislature to help legal immigrants. - 5.
-Child care subsidy programs for welfare and low-income families were consolidated into the Working Connections Child Care (WCCC) program.
-Child care requires a co-payment.
+Currently eleven Tribes have elected to operate their own programs.